 There’s no denying the validity of curb appeal, and outside appearances have a massive impact on how you feel about any building–including your own home!
 That being said, if your home features a garage then you might be thinking about installing a larger, nicer garage door.

 If a new garage door is on the horizon for you, then you’re going to want to make sure it’s installed with a stable, dependable frame.
 If you’re not quite sure how to frame a garage door, then check out these handy tips for getting started!

-How to Frame A Garage Door
+How to Trim A Garage Door Frame

 Determine the proper rough opening width.

 A rough opening is, quite literally, the garage door opening size while it’s still rough and unfinished.
 As you might expect, the rough opening needs to be a bit wider than the garage door in order to allow for some wiggle room and smooth door function.